-Nine target balls from balls 1 to 9 and a cue ball.
+To play Self Count 9, you will need nine target balls, numbered from 1 to 9, and a cue ball.

-Place the No. 1 ball at the top of the rack as seen from the side that will make the break shot, and the No. 9 ball in the center of the third row behind it.
-Other balls can be placed in any position (Figure 1)
+Place the Number 1 ball at the top of the rack, considering the side from which you’ll make the break shot.
+Position the Number 9 ball in the center of the third row behind it.
+Other balls can be placed in any position.

 When taking a shot, you must first hit the lowest-numbered target ball remaining on the table with your cue ball.

 How the Game Flows

 Self Count 9 is a practice game where you play 9-ball by yourself, with a focus on minimizing mistakes from the break until you pocket the 9-ball.
 Here’s how the game flows:

 - If you make a successful break and a ball goes in, you start from that spot.

 - In case of a break with no ball pocketed, start from a free ball.

 - Every mistake resets the game to the free ball stage.

 In Self Count 9, scoring is as follows: